nAkshat2103/StepsAssignment/README.md

   Retrieval: Focused on advanced techniques in Retrieval Augmented Generation(RAG), this notebook enhances system performance through sophisticated retrieval methods.

 Each notebook within the repository serves a crucial role in facilitating comprehensive data retrieval, processing, and enhancement using advanced techniques.

+To check the model, just open the RAG.ipynb notebook in google colab and run it.
+All the required dependencies will be downloaded.
+In the last cell you can ask the quesstion that you like.
+The model might take around 2-3 minutes for inferencing